CAIDA/catalog-data/sources/solution/iana_asn_allocation/README.md

 ~~~
 {
-    "id": "iana_asn_allocation",
+    "id": "how_to_get_the_range_of_allocated_or_reserved_asns",
-    "name": "IANA ASN Allocations",
+    "name": "How to get the range of allocated or reserved asns?",
     "description": "The following solution will create two json files (one for 16-bit, one for 32-bit) listing the ranges in which AS numbers are reserved and allocated.",
-    "question": "How to get the range of reserved and allocated ASNs?"
+    "question": "How to get the range of reserved and allocated ASNs"
     tags:[
       "asn",
       "iana",
-      "ipv4",
       "autonomous system"
     ]
 }